Current Affairs-Topics

 Final Thoughts

-Fisheries subsidies are financial supports provided by governments to the fishing sector, including fishing subsidies, marine subsidies, and aquaculture subsidies.
+Fisheries subsidies are financial supports provided by governments to the fishing sector, including subsidies for fishing, marine activities, and aquaculture.
 While they help increase production and support fishers, harmful fisheries subsidies can lead to overfishing and threaten marine biodiversity.
 The WTO agreement on fisheries subsidies aims to regulate these payments, promote sustainable fishing, and ensure fair trade in global fisheries.

 India’s approach focuses on protecting small-scale fishers and implementing subsidies for small fishers responsibly, while promoting sustainable fisheries support.
-Initiatives like the Blue Revolution Scheme and PMMSY provide financial support for aquaculture and marine fisheries and improve productivity.
+Initiatives like the Blue Revolution Scheme and PMMSY give financial support to aquaculture and marine fisheries and improve productivity.

 By aligning domestic policies with international regulations on fishing subsidies, India ensures that fisheries subsidies contribute to environmental sustainability and equitable livelihoods.